vittoriaerdem/cat-foster-database/README.md

 * I want to send my profile when I find a cat I'm interested in fostering

 ### **Features List:**
-* TBD
+* Create - Cats can be added to the foster database.
+* Read - Cat's profiles and details can be reviewed.
+* Delete - Cat's profile can be deleted, if needed.

 ### **Stretch Goals:**
-* Import -  Create individual foster guides with updated database info after a foster is approved.
+* Import -  Create individual cat care sheets with updated database info and foster's profile.
+* Google Maps - Show real map locations with clickable links.
 * Expansion - Add Dogs to the database

 ### **Psuedocode:**
 * Create a front page with sign-in and sign-up links
 * Use Google Auth to log in to account
 * Redirect signed in user to Available Cats page